Adoria298/sophistication/src/Structures Implementation.md

             "img": "struct2.png",
             "imm_score": 200,
             "over_time_score": 198,
-            "decrease": 2
+            "decrease": 2,
+            "min_score": 150        // the minimum score required for this structure to be built.
         }
     ]
 }
 ```

-This creates a structure with 2 levels, each with their own overlay image.
+This creates a structure with 2 levels, each with their own image (the first level is the default).
 The immediate score added of level 1 is 100, which decreases to 99 on the next turn, then 98, 97, 96, etc. The second level grants 200 points, which decreases by 2 each go from the `over_time_score`, which starts at 198.
+The second level requires a score of at least 150 points to be developed.

 ## Internal Code Representation

-Structures should be stored in a Tile class, as part of the information about the Tile.
+Structures are core information about the tile.
+They are what the tile looks like.
+They are effectively levels for tiles.
+As such, they should be stored in the tile class, and graphically represented as textures of the tile.